ranmocy/rseg/README.md

 port for ruby19

-cut the C/S mode down and push a dict.hash which is useful.
+cut the C/S mode down and push a new dict.hash which is useful.

 Usage (not changed)
 =================